raspberrypilearning/cd-intermediate-wearables-sushi/en/step_6.md

 You might have figured out that the first number in the line `strip.setPixelColor(0, strip.Color(0, 0, 255));` decides which pixel to light up.

-Have you noticed that the first pixel is zero instead of one?
-So if you have eight pixels the last one is number `7`.
+Have you noticed that the first pixel is `0` instead of `1`?
+So if you have eight pixels, the last one is number `7`.

 --- /collapse ---

-+ Change the second line of the `lightAll` function from
++ Change the second line of the `lightAll` function from:

 ```
     strip.setPixelColor(1, strip.Color(0, 0, 255));
 ```

-to
+to:

 ```
     strip.setPixelColor(1, strip.Color(255, 0, 0));